 - The exhibition is ideally suited to minimum ceiling heights of 4.5 m (15 ft), however the versatility of the display allows for both lower or higher ceilings.

-Baltimore, Bogota, Boston, Brussels, Budapest, Buenos Aires, Cali, Cape Town, Caracas, Cincinnati, Des Moines, Edmonton, Guangzhou, Guayaquil, Huntsville, Johannesburg, Kaoshiung, Kazan, Kiev, Kuala Lumpur, La Paz, Las Vegas, Lima, Ljubijana, Louisville, Lubbock, Macau, Madrid, Manchester, Manila, Medellin, Moscow, Novosibirsk, Nuremburg, Oklahoma City, Panama City, Phoenix, Portland, Rio de Janeiro, Rochester, Rotterdam, Salt Lake City, San Francisco, San Jose, San Juan, Santa Ana, Santa Cruz, Santiago, Sao Paulo, Seoul, Shanghai, Singapore, St. Petersburg, Taipei, Tampa, Tokyo, Vancouver, Washington DC, Winnipeg
+Albuquerque, Baltimore, Bogota, Boston, Brussels, Budapest, Buenos Aires, Cali, Cape Town, Caracas, Cincinnati, Des Moines, Edmonton, Guangzhou, Guayaquil, Huntsville, Johannesburg, Kaoshiung, Kazan, Kiev, Kuala Lumpur, La Paz, Las Vegas, Lima, Ljubijana, Louisville, Lubbock, Macau, Madrid, Manchester, Manila, Medellin, Moscow, Novosibirsk, Nuremburg, Oklahoma City, Panama City, Phoenix, Portland, Rio de Janeiro, Rochester, Rotterdam, Salt Lake City, San Francisco, San Jose, San Juan, Santa Ana, Santa Cruz, Santiago, Sao Paulo, Seoul, Shanghai, Singapore, St. Petersburg, Taipei, Tampa, Tokyo, Toluca, Vancouver, Washington DC, Winnipeg

 Tickets, exhibition program, audio guide, merchandise, photo opportunities, café, sponsorship, hospitality and corporate events